Seven out of ten eligible children were not vaccinated against polio within a week of the end of the campaign - News

-The action’s target audience are 11,572,563 children aged 0 to 4 years and 11 months, and the immunizing agent applied to all of them works against polio.
+The action’s target audience is 11,572,563 children up to 4 years and 11 months, and the immunizing agent applied to all of them works against polio.

 However, data from DataSUS (Department of Informatics of the Unified Health System) show that adherence is not encouraging.